 The exact contents of the workshop aren't publicly listed, but former attendees have stated that the material is more related to how to get published rather than the craft of writing itself.

-As well as their flagship writer’s workshop, Hay House also runs Speak, Write, Promote.
-A ticket for this event costs $995 normally but is often available for $895.
+As well as their flagship writer’s workshop, Hay House also runs Heal Your Life events at different locations throughout the country.
+A ticket for this event costs anywhere from $4200-$5995.

-If you’re a fan of the Hay House brand and philosophy, these events might work well for you, but make sure to evaluate them against other options out there.
+If you’re a fan of the Hay House brand and philosophy, these events might work well for you, but make sure you know what you're getting yourself into.
+Also, be sure to evaluate them against other writers' conference options out there.